viam-devrel/viamcodelabs/site/viamguides/src/ncnn-edge-ai/ncnn-edge-ai.md

    ![add ncnn ML model service](./assets/add-mlmodel.png)
 1. Notice adding this service adds the ML model service called `mlmodel-1`.
    ![new ML model service](./assets/new-mlmodel-service.png)
-1. In the new `mlmodel-1` panel, configure your service with the following JSON in the **Attributes** section:
+1. In the new `mlmodel-1` panel, configure your service with the following JSON in the JSON configuration section:
    ```json
    {
        "model_name": "squeezenet_ssd",